[Resource Release] We conducted a hands-on workshop for building AI agents with Amazon Bedrock AgentCore Managed Harness!

 33

-Simply by selecting the agent and endpoint, you can automatically evaluate the traces of that agent.
-If you check "Activate this evaluation configuration after creation," evaluation will begin immediately.
+Just by selecting the agent and endpoint, you can automatically evaluate the traces of that agent.
+Checking "Enable this evaluation configuration after creation" will immediately start the evaluation.

 Selecting Evaluators

-Multiple built-in evaluators are available.
-In this hands-on, I selected the following 5.
+Multiple built-in evaluators are provided.
+For this hands-on, we selected the following 5.

 • Correctness

-• Checks whether the information in the response is factually accurate.
-It can be used to verify whether information retrieved from tools is correctly reflected.
+• Looks at whether the information contained in the response is factually accurate.
+It can be used to verify that information retrieved from tools is correctly reflected.

 • Faithfulness

-• Checks whether the response is based on the context retrieved from tools.
-This checks whether the agent is fabricating the content of documents retrieved via RAG.
+• Looks at whether the response is based on the context retrieved from tools.
+This is a check to see if the content of documents retrieved by RAG is not being fabricated.

 • Response relevance

-• Checks whether the response accurately answers the user's question.
-This confirms that the response isn't off-topic from the question.
+• Looks at whether the response accurately addresses the user's question.
+This is to confirm that the response is not off-topic from the question.

 • Coherence

-• Checks whether the response is logically structured and consistent.
+• Looks at whether the response is logically structured and consistent.

 • Goal success rate

-• Checks whether the user's goal was achieved throughout the entire session.
-Unlike the other four, which evaluate at the individual response (TRACE) level, this evaluates the entire session.
+• Looks at whether the user's goals were achieved throughout the entire session.
+While the other four evaluate individual responses (TRACE), this one's characteristic is that it evaluates the entire session.

 Please select based on your purpose.